NeoZ666/Draft-Articles/draft6.md

 ---

-This structure emphasizes the article’s journey from historical power transitions to modern digital innovations, framing the fight against bureaucratic decay as a movement to reclaim genuine, decentralized power.
----

-# **The Man, The Bureaucracy, The Internet and Bitcoin**

 There are 2 definitions to Bureaucracy.

 Bureaucracy, as a system of administration, emerged as human societies became more complex and needed efficient ways to manage resources, regulate activities, and maintain order.
 Its development can be traced back to the rise of early civilisations and the growth of centralised states, as these societies faced increasing demands for coordination and organization.